 Devrent

-Very popular around travelers, this valley has a second name – Imagination.
-For local stone figures literally awaken the imagination.
+Very popular around travelers, this valley has a second name – Imaginary Valley.
+For the obvious reason – local stone figures literally awaken the imagination.

 Here everyone can see something of their own.
 The famous landmark of the Devrent Valley is Camel Rock.